A Metric Space for Point Process Excitations: Method

-Eqs.~\ref{eq:g}~\&~\ref{eq:f} form the spatial and temporal basis of $r=1,2,\dots R$ kernels comprising the response function, tentatively produced here and fully expanded in Eq.~\ref{eq:response_full}.
-Later on we introduce the ingredients $\xi(l)$ and $\gamma_r$ for granularity in the magnitudes.
+Eqs.~\ref{eq:g}~\&~\ref{eq:f} form the spatial and temporal basis of $r=1,2,\dots R$ kernels comprising the response function, tentatively produced below and expanded with full nuance in Eq.~\ref{eq:response_full}.
+Evidently, our construction enables multiscale responses in space (with spreads $\beta_r$) and time (with decays $\kappa_r$).
+Later we introduce the ingredients $\xi(k_i)$ and $\gamma_r$ to relieve a constraint on the magnitude of each response.

+The proposed model family is framed as a strict superset of the parametric Hawkes process with exponential kernels: setting $R=1$, as we did in most of our experiments, collapses back to the exponential temporal response function.

 A generalized Poisson process yields a clean log likelihood function, written as follows: